pro100broo/intercept-it/README.md

 ## Usage example
 There are three main classes to intercept exceptions:

-1. ``GlobalInterceptor`` - subscribes to specified exceptions and execute the same processing logic to all of them
+1. ``GlobalInterceptor`` - subscribes to specified exceptions and execute the same processing logic for all of them
 2. ``GroupInterceptor`` - divides specified exceptions into groups with unique processing logic
 3. ``UnitInterceptor`` - subscribes to specific exception with unique processing logic